johnjago/getdashify.com/content/support.md

 Dashify is a passion project to make WooCommerce better, and we get lots of messages, so we’ll do our best to respond as quickly as we can.
-During busy times however, it may take **about one week**.
+During busy times however, it may take **a week or two**.
 Thank you for your patience and support!

 ## Do I need to pay for Dashify Pro to get support?